mahuntington/sql-workshop-notes/MySQLNotes.md

 SELECT * FROM employees WHERE age > 63;
 SELECT * FROM employees WHERE age >= 63;
 SELECT * FROM employees WHERE age <= 63;
-SELECT * FROM employees WHERE NAME first_name "%Charlie%";
+SELECT * FROM employees WHERE NAME first_name LIKE "%Charlie%";

 -- AND/OR
 SELECT * FROM users WHERE first_name = 'Matt' AND age = 43;